robertmarkbram/Markdown-Indexer/readme.md

 Notes about these files.

 1. The listed files above are defaults only.
-You can override them by providing your own path to them in a properties file.
+You can override them by providing your own path to them in the properties file.
 2. The only lines that matter are those that start with one of these

     ```